ScarfaceSeqCARForAgriCultLandusE/.github/Data/README.md

 - `Animals/`: Contains animal population and breeding data at the municipal level.
 Original and processed data are provided at yearly frequency.
 - `CORINE Land Cover 2018/`: .
 The dataset land cover as 100 m raster data of 2018 reference year.   .
-- `EEA/`  Aggiungi risoluzione spaziale e temporale.:
+- `EEA/` : Contains spatio-temporal data of the concentration of PM10 and PM2.5 of yearly averages over a grid of 0.1x0.1.
 - `EDGAR Emissions/`: Contains spatio-temporal datasets from the Emissions Database for Global Atmospheric Research (EDGAR) of European Commission.
 Edgar provides data on annual emissions of greenhouse gasses and pollutants on a regular 0.1 x 0.1 grid worldwide.
 Emission refer to either total human activities and sector specific activity agricolture and livestock.
 - `ElevationData/`: Includes elevation models and altitude-related data.
 -  `Metereology`/ : Data from ECMWF, on a regular 0.1 x 0.1 grid.
 - `LAU PO Valley Metadata/`: Meta data of the municipality.
-- `European Drought Observatory/`: Contains morphometric indicators (e.g., slope, roughness) and geographic information from ISTAT (to be organised)
+- `European Drought Observatory/`: Data from the compernicus, big and perhaps not relevant.
 - `LUCAS/`: Restructured contents from earlier folder arrangements.
-- `MorfometricData`: Visual representation of altitude data.
+- `MorfometricData`:  Contains morphometric indicators (e.g., slope, roughness) and geographic information from ISTAT (to be organised)
-- `Socio-Economic-Indicators`: Spreadsheet with altitude values by municipality.
+- `Socio-Economic-Indicators`: Socio-economic indicators organised by municipality levels.

 ## 🔗 Data Sources